 WoW Classic Arathi Basin Guide - Strategy Guide

 There are some differences in playstyles and gameplay at different levels of play.
 Playing against PUGs, or Organized Premades will always play out differently.
 We will try our best to cover both scenarios.
-We will spend more time on premade vs premade scenario, but almost every piece of intel found in this guide should be applicable to both scenarios.
-In the end you will be able to implement everything nicely, allowing for a fun, thrilling, and successful Arathi Basin experience, with lots of honorable kills on your account.
-Doesn't matter if you are playing as paladin, priest, rogue, shaman, warlock, warrior, or if you are planning to go for something else if expansions come out.
-You are going to have some great time with this gamemode.
+We will spend more time on premade vs premade scenarios, but almost every piece of intel found in this guide should be applicable to both scenarios.
+In the end, you will be able to implement everything nicely, allowing for a fun, thrilling, and successful Arathi Basin experience, with lots of honorable kills on your account.
+Doesn't matter if you are playing as a paladin, priest, rogue, shaman, warlock, warrior, or if you are planning to go for something else if expansions come out.
+You are going to have a great time with this game mode.

 This instance is very similar to Warsong Gulch.
 However - where Warsong Gulch depends heavily on skills of every player, with gameplay focused hugely on singular plays, Arathi Basin relies on teamplay even more, as there are more teamfights happening all over the map.
 In this mode teamplay means everything.
 With so many fights scattered across the playing field there's a lot of potential to mix the skills of everyone and unleash on the enemy with a planned and predetermined outcome that will be most effective in the situation.
 And of course there's an enemy team with a very similar plan.
 So it will be all about teamplay and communication.
 Which team has a better plan, and which team will execute it better.
 So - let's get you and your fellow players winning some games in your epic Arathi basin quest.
 You will also find links to our other guides, with lots of content.
 Everything is up to date when it comes to current patch (reputation and pvp guides are on the way).